-The Directors have acted in a way that they considered, in good faith, to be most likely to promote the success of the Company for the benefit of its sole member, and in doing so had regard, amongst other matters, to:
+The Directors have acted in the way that they considered, in good faith, would be most likely to promote the success of Relative Value Trading Limited (the 'Company') for the benefit of its member as a whole and this section forms our Section 172 disclosure, describing how, in doing so, the Directors considered the matters set out in section 172(1)(a) to (f) of the Companies Act 2006.
+The Directors also took into account the views and interests of a wider set of stakeholders.

+The Directors considered, amongst other matters, the following: